mmakaay/esphome-yeelight_bs2-revengineering/override_ESPHome_light_transformations.md

 tranformer, which brings me to the heuristic path.
 I don't like where this is going.
 Way too many hoops to get where I need to be.

+## There's a light!

+Looking at the LightTransformation classes, there might be a way to handle the transformations correctly.
+The transformer implementations also provide a method `is_transition()`.
+This method can be used to interpret the meaning of the current and new LightValues to apply.

+This ought to be enough to get going in a somewhat clean manner.
+The hack to get access to the active transformer is still a bit hacky, but the rest should be a bit more straightforward.

+## TL;DR

+I needed a specific implementation for my light transformations, but the ESPHome light implementation did not readily provide me with an option to do so.
+After a long search for ways to handle this, I came up with a working solution, which is reasonably clean.

+The solution comprises of:

+- a custom LightState class, which is extended with a special interface that is used for exposing LightTransformer data to my custom LightOutput class.
+  The LightTransformer data are defined as protected, and such cannot be accessed by default from my LightOutput code.

+- my custom LightOutput class inspecting the LightTransformer data via this interface, to decide whether or not a transition is in progress and to modify the transitioning behavior when this is the case.